truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSFTP.md

 Select **Allow Password Authentication**.

 {{< hint warning >}}
-Decide if **Log in as Root with Password** is needed:
+Evaluate **Log in as Root with Password** for your security environment:
-SSH with root is a security vulnerability as it allows full remote control over the NAS with a terminal, not just SFTP transfer access.
+SSH with root is a security vulnerability.
+It allows more than SFTP transfer access.
+SSH with root also allows full remote control over the NAS with a terminal.
 {{< /hint >}}

 Review the remaining options and configure according to your environment or security needs.